Gatehouse leads with its principals. Individuals with deep experience of analysing geopolitical risk and leading advisory teams.

 Sir David Manning

 The Hon.
 Radosław (Radek) Sikorski is a member of the European Parliament for Poland, sitting on Committees for Foreign Affairs, the Special Committee on Artificial Intelligence and the Security and Defence Subcommittee.
 He is the Chairman of the Delegation for relations with the United States.
-He is also a Senior Fellow at the Center for European Studies at Harvard and Distinguished Statesman at CSIS in Washington D.C.
+He was Poland’s Minister of Defence (2005-2007), Foreign Minister (2007-2014) and Speaker of Parliament (2014-2015).

 Managing Director, Operations

 Alex joined Gatehouse in 2018.
 As Head of Operations she oversees compliance, HR, legal and accounting for the business.
 Alex was promoted to Managing Director in 2022.
 A true advocate for ESG, she actively drives the agenda of Gatehouse in that space.